-By guest blogger Alice Gordenker
+By guest contributor Alice Gordenker

 My work takes me to wonderful off-the-beaten-path locations in Japan, which is how I first came to visit Japan’s only museum dedicated to quilting.

 Located in Shimane Prefecture on the Japan Sea side of the country, and tucked away among rice fields, the Izumo Museum of Quilt Art does not present the history of the craft or examples of quilts from different countries.
 Nor does it offer the work of a changing roster of artists.
 Rather, it is the very personal creation of Mutsuko Yawatagaki, one of Japan’s leading quilters.

 Housed in a traditional Japanese residence that is over 200 years old, the museum is not large; a typical exhibition will feature only nine or ten of Yawatagaki’s works.
 But each quilt is presented as part of an installation and complemented by imaginative flower arrangements spaced throughout the stylish museum.

 Yawatagaki works almost exclusively with fabric salvaged from antique kimono and obi that are themselves works of art.
 Her themes are familiar ones from Japanese art, including dragons, flowers of the seasons, and Mt.
 Fuji.
 There are four exhibitions a year, organized around the seasons and, often, a specific color.

 The first time I visited, in 2018, it was winter and white was the featured color.
 “White is, to me, probably the most interesting color,” Yawatagaki explained when she came out to personally show me around her museum.
 “Red, for example, changes drastically when you layer it.
 But if you place white on white, it doesn’t change -- you still have white.”